FairwindsOps/insights-docs/docs/features/insights-cli.md

 ### App-Groups

-This feature is under active development and not yet fully-released :construction:
+This feature is under active development and not yet released.

 You can use the Insights CLI to manage the configuration of App-Groups.